California E-Bike Legislation Update: Why AB 1942 Failed and What SB 1167 Could Change

 The issue gained renewed attention this week when Orange County prosecutors charged a Yorba Linda father with felony child endangerment after his 12-year-old son was critically injured while riding a modified electric motorcycle on a public street.

-Investigators say the vehicle had been altered to bypass its speed limiter and could reach speeds of up to 60 miles per hour.
+Investigators say the vehicle had been altered to bypass its speed limiter, allowing it to reach speeds of up to 60 miles per hour.

 This debate is unfolding against a broader backdrop of state action.
 In 2026, New Jersey adopted one of the strictest e-bike laws in the country, requiring registration, licensing, and insurance for certain electric bikes and motorized bicycles.
 That move raised concerns among riders and advocacy groups nationwide, and now other states, including California, are working to respond thoughtfully rather than reactively.